yankunxi/solution/README.md

 ![workflow_f](https://github.com/user-attachments/assets/b928e1ee-0d2e-42ad-a55d-31a4b6d2049d)

 * I'll try to host the server publicly for 1-2 days as a consideration of network safety (I didn't purchase a professional reverse proxy service so authorized connection is very limited).
 Or there probably are some cloud hoster for ComfyUI but I'm not sure.
+* The server addresss is [https://localserver.voguediffusion.ai/](https://localserver.voguediffusion.ai/)
+    * It should be all English but probably contains some Chinese.
+* To use the workflow, you can just right click and download the latest workflow png 574314869267336.png, then drag it into the comfyUI webpage, then the workflow should be loaded.
+You can scoll up and down to zoom, drag blank to move the canvas, change the prompt, upload an image or choose existing images for input.
+Click the blue start button to generate a batch of 4 images to test.